beiko-lab/evolCCM/README.md

 R package for CCM (Community Coevolution Model).

 ## Introduction
 This is the R implementation for CCM (Community Coevolution Model) from the manuscript "The Community Coevolution Model with Application to the Study of Evolutionary Relationships between Genes based on Phylogenetic Profiles".
-It includes the main functions for profiles simulation, profiles visualization and CCM estimation.
+This package war written in R v4.0.2 and includes the main functions for profiles simulation, profiles visualization and CCM estimation.

 ## Installation